-Section 2.1 What are the drug payment stages for Capital Health Plan Retiree Advantage members?
+Section 2.1 What are the drug payment stages for Capital Health Plan State of Florida Retiree Advantage members?

-There are three drug payment stages for your prescription drug coverage under Capital Health Plan Retiree Advantage.
+There are three drug payment stages for your prescription drug coverage under Capital Health Plan State of Florida Retiree Advantage.
 How much you pay depends on what stage you are in when you get a prescription filled or refilled.
 Details of each stage are in Sections 4 through 6 of this chapter.
 The stages are: